 As with any “Best list”, our rankings are totally subjective and are our opinions only.
 You probably will have a totally different list than us, so drop us a comment below and let us know if you agree with our choices or not and where your favorite places to go are.

-Remember, the restaurants in this ranking are quick service only and doesn’t include any sit-down restaurants.
+Remember, the restaurants in this ranking are quick service only and don’t include any sit-down restaurants.

 If you are looking for table service restaurants to eat at Walt Disney World during your vacation, make sure to read our rankings of the Best Restaurants at Disney World for the ultimate rankings guide.

 Also, don’t forget to sign up for our FREE Weekly E-Mail Newsletter.
 There we bring you the latest updates on all the restaurants at Walt Disney World as well as vacation planning tips.
 You can sign up here: Join our E-Mail Newsletter

 Before we look at the rankings for the best counter service restaurants at Disney World, here is some basic info you need to know to properly make your choices.

 Think of quick service restaurants as Disney World’s version of fast food.
 As the name implies, the food comes out quickly and you generally don’t have to wait a long time until you eat.

 Another advantage is that quick service restaurants are much cheaper than eating at more expensive table service restaurants.
 This will save you a ton of money.
 Let’s face it, a Disney World vacation is expensive so any way we can save money is always welcome!

 Unlike table service restaurants, the nice thing about quick service dining is that it requires little to no planning to eat there.
 Many you can walk up to at the last moment or place an order using Disney Mobile Ordering.

 This makes eating at a counter service restaurant a much better option for people who are not planners.